Managing payments on the Companies Register

 View your invoice and payment history

-To view your invoice and payment history, log in to your online services account and follow these steps.
+To view your invoice and payment history, log in to your online account and follow these steps.

-1. Under Managing your account, select Invoices and fees.
+1. Under 'Managing your account', select 'Invoices and fees'.

-2. All invoices issued over the past 6 months appear under Search results.
+2. All invoices issued over the past 6 months appear under 'Search results'.

 3. Change the search criteria at the top of the screen to filter the available information to show:

-• fees you've been charged
+• fees you have been charged

 • invoices that have been issued to you

-• payments you've made, or
+• payments you have made, or

-• credits you've received.
+• credits you have received.

 4. You can also:

-• change the start and end date of your search in the Date Range field
+• change the start and end date of your search in the 'Date Range' field

 • restrict your search to payments, fees, invoices or credits of a particular dollar amount